Automatic Routability Predictor Development Using Neural Architecture Search: Methodology

 We extract input features that correlate with routability.
 The features capture both locations of cells and the connectivity between instances, denoted as \emph{cell density features} and \emph{wire density features}, respectively.

-The cell density features include four features: \begin{itemize} \item Cell density of all cells \item Cell density of D Flip-Flop cells \item Cell density of clock tree cells \item Pin density in all cells \end{itemize} The cell and pin density maps of all cells are included as features.
-In addition, cells with different functions would have different impacts on the routability.
+The cell density features include five features: \begin{itemize} \item Macro density \item Cell density of all cells \item Cell density of D Flip-Flop cells \item Cell density of clock tree cells \item Pin density in all cells \end{itemize} The macro density captures the region occupied by macros.
+In addition to the cell and pin density of all cells, we note that cells with different functions would have different impacts on routability.
 To capture this effect, density distributions of the D Flip-Flips and clock tree buffers are generated separately.
-These four cell density features form a 4-channel tensor in $\mathbb{R}^{w\times h\times 4}$.
+These four cell density features form a 5-channel tensor in $\mathbb{R}^{w\times h\times 5}$.

-For the wire density features, to differentiate nets in different sizes, the nets are catogorized into two groups depending on whether the fanout size is larger than a threshold.
-Then wire density features are measured separately for each group.
-FIGURE~\ref{figure:wire density} illustrates an example of each wire density feature and the detailed descriptions are provided below:
+For the wire density features, to differentiate nets in different sizes, nets are categorized into two groups depending on whether the fanout size is larger than a threshold.
+Then, wire density features are measured separately for each group.
+Fig.~\ref{figure:wire density} illustrates an example of each wire density feature, and the detailed descriptions are provided below:

 \begin{itemize} \item RUDY: RUDY~\cite{xie2018routenet} is derived by the total uniform wire volume spreading in the bounding box of nets in one group.

 \item Bounding box: Compared with RUDY, we directly draw the outline of the bounding box for each net in this feature.
 We then summarize the total number of outlines passing every tile to construct the overall density map.